Friends of Hailey Park

 what3words: ///faces.study.gain

-Radyr Road was a thoroughfare before the 1750s, leading across the Ford of the River Taff and up Radyr Court Road to the church of St John the Baptist, the Inn and Manor House.
-The Taff Vale railway moved this population centre further north to the vicinity of Radyr Station.
+Radyr Road was a thoroughfare before the 1750s.
+It led across the Ford of the River Taff and up Radyr Court Road to the church of St John the Baptist, the Inn and Manor House.
+Over time, the Taff Vale Railway development moved this population centre north towards the area of Radyr station.

 Picture